larryhastings/big/README.md

   and supports a "threaded" mode where logging calls are 5x faster than calling `print`!
-  * I added a backwards-compatible `OldLog` to *big.log* in case anybody was using the old `Log` class.
+  * I added a backwards-compatible `OldLog` to *big.log* in case anybody is using the old `Log` class.
 This provides the API and functionality of the old `Log` class, but is reimplemented on top of the new `Log`.
     Hopefully the way I did it will ease your transition to the obviously-superior new `Log`.
-The old `Log` is also available unchanged in the *big.deprecated* module.  `OldLog` and the old `Log`will both be removed someday, no earlier than January 2027.
+The old `Log` is also available unchanged in the *big.deprecated* module.  `OldLog` and the old `Log`will both be removed someday, no earlier than March 2027.
 * Added `ModuleManager` to *big.builtin*.
   `ModuleManager` helps you manage a module's namespace, making it easy to populate `__all__` and clean up